Gattocrucco/lsqfitgp/docs/hyperstruct.rst

-This section is a bit technical, I will just explain a workaround necessary to make :class:`empbayes_fit` work when the hyperparameters enter in the definition of the gaussian process from the input points instead of from the kernel parameters and the input points are multidimensional.
+This section is a bit technical, I will just explain a workaround necessary to make :class:`empbayes_fit` work when the hyperparameters enter in the definition of the Gaussian process from the input points instead of from the kernel parameters and the input points are multidimensional.

 Let's say you are investigating on a case of disappeared cats in a village.
 You